 9. Foster + Partners Langley Academy

 Developed by Foster + Partners in Slough, England, the Langley Academy is a three-story building designed with a full-height atrium and provides assembly space for 1100 students.
 The building is designed to save 20% in water consumption, by harnessing rainwater and gray water, which is filtered for reuse in sanitation and irrigation.
 Moreover, the building’s energy-efficient design and the use of solar collectors on the roof help save 150 tons of CO2 from being released into the atmosphere annually.

 The Hillside Middle School in Salt Lake City School District, one of the oldest public school districts in Utah, has set up high standards with their green credentials for the others to follow.
 The $20 million structure maximizes the use of natural light to save on energy.
-The insulated windows keep away the heat, offering the students to study in a cool environment.
-The paints that have been used have low levels of volatile-organic compounds.
-A series of filters in the boiler room keep harmful particles from blowing through the school’s ventilation system, giving the little kids clean, fresh air to breath.
+In addition, the insulated windows keep away the heat, offering the students to study in a cool environment.
+Furthermore, the paints that have been used have low levels of volatile organic compounds.
+Moreover, a series of filters in the boiler room keep harmful particles from blowing through the school’s ventilation system, giving the little kids clean, fresh air to breath.

 Conservation and preservation of natural resources and the environment is a lesson.
 Furthermore, it is a lesson not just for adults but for kids too.
 Therefore, in order to answer the rising concerns about the sustainability of architecture, designers have unveiled several green residential and commercial complexes.
 Moreover, they have now escalated efforts to design eco-friendly classrooms and schools.
 These can help teach students some green lessons in a green environment.